PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - On mouse hover of any grant record, it shows hover effect and vertmore action menu at right side.

   -  `Stock Grant` can't be clickable.
-  - Vertmore action are : `Edit` & `Delete`.
+  -  Vertmore action are : `Edit`, `Dispose` & `Delete`.
+    -  `Dispose` action is applicable only for `Stock Grant`.
     -  On Edit, opens edit dialog of that Grant.
     -  On Delete, perform delete action.

 ### UI Rule